Why “Plural” — Ending Multiple-to-Multiple Discrimination

 Who has more access to therapists who are qualified to diagnose for DID or related disorders? (on the whole, white people)

 Who has health coverage to pay for visits?
-Or can afford out-of-pocket for the years it takes for a diagnosis? (again, usually white people)
+Or can afford out-of-pocket for the 6-12 years it takes to even get a diagnosis? (again, usually white people)

-Who is less likely to live in a therapy desert and less likely to be unable to take the time, get the transportation, or otherwise be less likely to be unable to afford in any way getting to a therapist capable of diagnosing them whose office is hours away? ( white people with resources/access)
+Who is less likely to live in a therapy desert and less likely to be unable to take the time, get the transportation, or otherwise be less likely to be unable to afford in any way getting to a therapist capable of diagnosing them, or whose office is 1+ hours away? (white people with resources/access)

 Who would be penalized, stigmatized, or hated and reviled by their own community for even seeking out a diagnosis as a multiple? (many multiples within their own system, trans people who want to transition, professionals and students of psychology, many foreigners as their own country may not even recognize DID or have privacy protections for mental health issues)